aalto-trafficsense/regular-routes-devops/README.markdown

 1. Setup and start the production server (run default recipe in local mode)
     * `$ cd /opt/regularroutes-cookbooks/cookbooks`
     * First time: installation should work, but services don't start if the `waypoints` table is missing.
 Therefore on first execution:
-        * Run `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes:srvr1`
+        * Run `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes::srvr1`
         * Restore (below) or create (above) the waypoints.
-        * Run `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes:srvr2`
+        * Run `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes::srvr2`
-    * Once the waypoin-table exists, everything runs with `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json`
+    * Once the waypoint-table exists, everything runs with `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json`
     * If the script concludes without fatal errors, the server should be up and running.
 1. *IF* waypoint generation was done on another server, restore the information from that database:
     * Transfer `my_waypoints.tar.gz` to the intended TrafficSense server e.g. with scp.